Skip to content

 Firstly, I invited industry experts for guest lectures and gave students opportunities to network with them, so that the students can learn more about how they can apply what they learn in class to solve real-world problems.
 I showed students their career options in environmental science and engineering by providing my and others’ experience as an example and encouraging them to pursue a career that makes positive societal changes and improves public health.

 Secondly, I utilized my work and research experience to design interesting hands-on projects and assignments.
 For example, my research team at the California Air Resources Board supports many first-of-its-kind regulations to mitigate climate change and air pollution.
-I developed class assignments based on the real problems that my team solved at work.
+I had my students work on course projects that solve real problems that these public agencies are facing.

-Lastly, I will share with students the latest research papers and news in the field of environmental engineering, ask them to take turns in leading group discussions, and encourage them to express their opinions.
-I will welcome students to participate in my research projects if our interests align.
+Lastly, I shared with students the latest and classic research papers and reports, ask them to take turns in leading group discussions, and encourage them to express their opinions.
+I also welcome students to participate in my research projects if our interests align.